 You need to show the breach of contract caused you loss or damage.
 For example, the defendant's failure to pay you caused you to fall into debt.

 To get a full remedy for the harm caused, you need evidence of the specific harm that flowed from the breach of contract.

 The standard of proof in criminal cases is often caused “beyond reasonable doubt“.
 This means that the judge or jury has to be “sure” that the defendant committed the elements of the crime.
 This is a high level of certainty that means it can be difficult to successfully prove criminal cases.

 The prosecuting authorities have to prove beyond reasonable doubt that:

 These elements and the tests of causation (what is needed to show the defendant was responsible) depend on the particular criminal offence as defined in the criminal code.

-For example, if the law defines theft as “the taking of another person’s property without that person’s permission, with the intent to deprive the owner of it”, a prosecutor would need to prove the following elements:
+For example, if the offence of theft is defined as “the taking of another person’s property without that person’s permission, with the intent to deprive the owner of it”, a prosecutor would need to prove the following elements:

 Company and business registers